Premier League top scorers: Who is leading 2022 Golden Boot race? - NewsBreak

 NBC Sports

-New Zealand vs USWNT: How to watch live, stream link, team news
+Arsenal vs Manchester United: How to watch live, stream link, team news

-The USWNT will officially kick off the 2023 World Cup year when they face one of this summer’s host nations, New Zealand, in Wellington on Tuesday.
-Fresh off the heels of a record-breaking presentation of the FIFA World Cup Qatar 2022™, NBCUniversal Telemundo Enterprises and the U.S. Soccer Federation today announce a multimedia rights agreement that will make Telemundo the new exclusive Spanish-language home of the Women’s and Men’s National Teams across all platforms, including Peacock, in the United States.
+Arsenal and Manchester United collide as the two form teams in the Premier League aim to continue their unlikely charges.
+The Gunners just keep on rolling as Mikel Arteta’s youngsters won easily at bitter rivals Tottenham last time out and have extended their lead atop the Premier League table.
+They look like they are having the time of their life and enjoying being at the top of the table at the midway point of the season.
+Now, can they sustain this title push and kick on towards the finish line?

 NBC Sports